openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 2 factor authentication is not supported!

-** HINT ** IMPORTANT: If the Account thing does not go online and reports and login error, open the url YOUR_OPENHAP/amazonechocontrol/ID_OF_ACCOUNT_THING (Replace YOUR_OPENHAB and ID_OF_ACCOUNT_THING with your configuration) in your browser (e.g. http://openhab:8080/amazonechocontrol/account) and try to login.
+** HINT ** IMPORTANT: If the Account thing does not go online and reports a login error, open the url YOUR_OPENHAP/amazonechocontrol/ID_OF_ACCOUNT_THING (Replace YOUR_OPENHAB and ID_OF_ACCOUNT_THING with your configuration) in your browser (e.g. http://openhab:8080/amazonechocontrol/account) and try to login.

 ### Amazon devices